 Helsinki Uusimaa, Finland Travel Guide

 Finnish cuisine historically developed from a need for hearty, warming food for long winters.
-It draws influences from both its Swedish and Russian neighbors.
+It draws effects from both its Swedish and Russian neighbors.
 Today, fresh, seasonal ingredients feature strongly.
 Many chefs highlight foraging and local produce.

 Meals usually more casual than elsewhere in The old continent.